google/gvisor/g3doc/architecture_guide/security.md

 In gVisor, the platforms that use ptrace operate differently.
 The stubs that are traced are never allowed to continue execution into the host kernel and complete a call directly.
-Instead, all system calls are interpreted and handled by the Sentry itself, who reflects resulting register state back into the tracee before continuing execution in userspace.
+Instead, all system calls are interpreted and handled by the Sentry itself, who reflects resulting register state back into the trace before continuing execution in userspace.
 This is very similar to the mechanism used by User-Mode Linux (UML).